fgasparro/EdgeDS-Docs/docs/Edge_API.rst

 ``List running egress targets``
 -----------------------------

-Returns a list of running or not running egress targets.
-The isRunning flag is used to indicate whether to retun egress targets that are either running or not running.
+Returns a list of running or not running egress targets by target ID.
+The isRunning flag is used to indicate whether to return egress targets that are either running or not running.